heptarch/heptarch.github.io/drafts/type-diff.md

 decomposing the complicated thing back into the simple things we know how to differentiate.

-For our purposes, the most important technique will be the *chain rule*, which tells us how to differentiate a compositon of functions
+The most important technique will be the *chain rule*, which tells us how to differentiate a compositon of functions
 $f \circ g$ in terms of the derivatives of $f$ and $g$.
 As above, let
 $\mathcal{D}(f, x)$ denote the derivative of a function $f$ at a point $x$.